Logic gate: Logic families

+The simplest family of logic gates uses bipolar transistors, and is called resistor–transistor logic (RTL).
+Unlike simple diode logic gates (which do not have a gain element), RTL gates can be cascaded indefinitely to produce more complex logic functions.
+RTL gates were used in early integrated circuits.
+For higher speed and better density, the resistors used in RTL were replaced by diodes resulting in diode–transistor logic (DTL).
+Transistor–transistor logic (TTL) then supplanted DTL.

+As integrated circuits became more complex, bipolar transistors were replaced with smaller field-effect transistors (MOSFETs); see PMOS and NMOS.
+To reduce power consumption still further, most contemporary chip implementations of digital systems now use CMOS logic.
+CMOS uses complementary (both n-channel and p-channel) MOSFET devices to achieve a high speed with low power dissipation.

+Other types of logic gates include, but are not limited to:

 Three-state logic gates

 A three-state logic gate is a type of logic gate that can have three different outputs: high (H), low (L) and high-impedance (Z).
 The high-impedance state plays no role in the logic, which is strictly binary.
 These devices are used on buses of the CPU to allow multiple chips to send data.
-A group of three-states driving a line with a suitable control circuit is basically equivalent to a multiplexer, which may be physically distributed over separate devices or plug-in cards.
+A group of three-state outputs driving a line with a suitable control circuit is basically equivalent to a multiplexer, which may be physically distributed over separate devices or plug-in cards.

 In electronics, a high output would mean the output is sourcing current from the positive power terminal (positive voltage).
 A low output would mean the output is sinking current to the negative power terminal (zero voltage).
 High impedance would mean that the output is effectively disconnected from the circuit.